romoreira/Keyrock-IAM/README.md

 * Here we will determine the limit of our MLAgent API considering a single replica of our Smart Deployment.
 - `k6 run --out csv=knn_stress-test_results.csv stress.js`
 * Build a graph showcasing how some variables increase as long as the VUs increases.

+### Benchmarking Keyrock through K6 Tool

+This experiment refers to the capacity of a single Keyrock instance on FIBRE-NG kubernetes to handle Token issue.
+In every interaction between slicing archictectures it is expected the API communication.
+In our method, these interactions must occur using a updated token.

+- `k6 run --out csv=knn_keyrock-load-test_results.csv keyrock-load.js`
+* Build a graph containing the resources limit reaching.